- College of Engineering

 - Bob Rafferty, Executive Director, Iowa Business for Clean Energy

-This event will be offered in a hybrid format.
+This event will be offered in a hybrid format for attendees (attendees can attend in person or virtually).

 This event is sponsored by the Hubbell Environmental Law Initiative (HELI).
 With questions about this event, please contact HELI Program Director Blake Rupe at email@example.com